-The performance evaluation process involves the Chief Executive Officer conducting performance reviews with each member of the Senior Management team against performance measures which align with the Company's strategy, with feedback from both the Board and the Chief Executive Officer conveyed.
+The performance evaluation process involves the Chief Executive Officer conducting performance reviews with each member of the Senior Management team against performance measures which align with the Company's strategy.
+The performance reviews are conducted on a monthly basis by the Chief Executive Officer.